Page last updated: October 2024

 - after surgery to reduce the risk of the cancer returning (adjuvant chemotherapy)

 The number of cycles will depend on the type of lung cancer and any side effects you have.
-You will probably have chemotherapy as an outpatient, which means you will go to the treatment centre for chemotherapy but not stay overnight.

 Side effects of chemotherapy

 Chemotherapy works on cells that are dividing rapidly.
 Cancer cells divide rapidly, as do some healthy cells such as the cells in your blood, mouth, digestive system and hair follicles.

-Side effects occur when chemotherapy damages these normal cells.
+Side effects occur when these normal cells are damaged.
 As the body constantly makes new cells, most side effects are temporary.
 Some side effects are listed below.

 - Anaemia – A low red blood cell count is called anaemia.
 This can make you feel tired, breathless or dizzy.
 Your treatment team will monitor your red blood cell levels and suggest treatment if necessary.

 - Nausea, vomiting or constipation – You will usually be prescribed anti-nausea medicine with your chemotherapy drugs, but some people still feel sick (nauseous) or vomit.
 Constipation is also a common side effect of some types of anti-nausea medicines.
-Let your treatment team know if you have these side effects, as they may be able to give you additional medicines.
+Let your treatment team know if you have these side effects, as they may be able to give you extra medicines.

 Get support